gambol99/kube-coreos/README.md

 #### **How would you use the container**

-An exmaple of how you use the build can be found in [kube-platform](https://github.com/gambol99/kube-platform).
+An exmaple of how you use the build can be found in [kube-playground](https://github.com/gambol99/kube-playground) or [kube-platform](https://github.com/gambol99/kube-platform).
 Essentially, you need to provide the build container with the credentials, the environment files and your custom terraform files.

 **Volume Mapping**
 - environments -> platform/environments